 Why do chinchillas shake?

-After owning my chinchilla for quite some time and some additional research on the topic, here is what I learned.
+After owning my chinchilla for 5 years and some additional research on the topic, here is what I can tell you on this topic.

 So, why do chinchillas shake?
 Chinchillas primarily shake due to fear.
 If a chinchilla is frightened, it’s likely to shake from fear.
 It’s also important you ensure that your chinchilla isn’t displaying other odd behaviors that could indicate the shaking is due to an illness as opposed to fear.